mathie/mathie.github.io/_drafts/specifying-rails-controllers-with-rspec.markdown

 {% highlight ruby %}
 RSpec.feature 'Managing widgets' do
-  # All our subsequent scenarios will be in this feature block
+  # All our subsequent scenarios will be inside this feature block.

   scenario 'Finding the list of widgets' do
     visit '/'